PLATFORM UPDATES COMING SOON.

 SOLIDARITY AND SUSTAINABILITY

-Our aim is to empower, educate and organize citizens and residents of our county.
+To accomplish this, we must ensure that those who would govern in our name are actively dedicated to our vision.
+We work to empower, educate and organize citizens and residents of our County.
 First and foremost, this means mobilizing voters to get to the polls and elect Democrats at all levels of government.
-However, we know that simply electing Democrats is only a beginning.
-We must work to hold elected officials accountable to the values and principles of our party, through public advocacy, coalition work, as well as through our endorsement process, which asks candidates seeking our support to pledge to put our shared values into practice.
+However, we know that simply electing Democrats is only part of our role as a Party.
+We must work to hold elected officials accountable to our shared values and principles, through public advocacy, coalition work, and our endorsement process, which asks candidates seeking our support to pledge to put our shared values into practice.

-We work at all levels, organizing for change at the international, national, state and local levels.
+We work at all levels, organizing for progressive change in our world, our country and our local community.
 However, as a County Party organization, we have a special responsibility to focus on the local political arena.
-We reject the idea that local politics is merely a technical operation.
+We reject the idea that local politics is merely a technocratic exercise.
 We believe strongly that local decisions are informed by values, that local budgets are moral documents and that local institutions are the most significant point of interaction between the people and their government.
-County and municipal-level decisions have a tremendous impact on employment, land use, environmental protection, social welfare, as well as gender, sexual and racial equality.
+County and municipal0decisions have a tremendous impact on employment, land use, environmental protection, social welfare and equality.
 Our goal is to foster sustainability and social justice at all levels.